-When a baby is born with facial palsy (congenital facial palsy) this is usually due to underdevelopment of the facial nerves or muscles, which can be mild or severe.
-Alternatively it may be one of many symptoms associated with rare genetic syndromes.
-Facial palsy can occur during delivery often due to pressure or trauma to the facial nerve.
-In these cases there may be some recovery within the first few days and weeks after birth.
+- People born with facial palsy (congenital).
+Congenital facial palsy is where facial paralysis is present at birth.
+It can be caused by a variety of often complex syndromes, each requiring an individualised approach.
+Sometimes the facial nerves or muscles are underdeveloped, this can be mild or severe.
+Recovery in these cases may not be possible without surgical intervention.
+It should be noted that facial palsy can also occur during delivery often due to pressure or trauma to the facial nerve.
+In these cases there may be some facial nerve recovery within the first few days and weeks after birth.
 There is often a “wait and see” approach before more tests are carried out, to see if the palsy resolves naturally.

-In more rare cases, the facial nerve may have been cut or severed (for example, during surgery to remove a tumour or through trauma such as a road traffic accident).
+- People who have had their facial nerve completely severed/cut.
+This may be due to trauma, for example, head injuries.
+This can also happen during the course of surgery either to remove tumours or during some types of ear surgery (iatrogenic).
 In these instances there will be no natural recovery and treatment from health care professionals will be required to help restore some facial function.

 Please see comprehensive list of causes for more information.

-What happens to the facial nerve when recovery is expected?
+What happens to the facial nerve when full recovery is expected?

 The facial nerve has five branches supplying each of the following areas: